bashyauri/law-firm-x/README.md

 ## Install npm:

-Run the following command in the terminal to install npm: `npm install`.
+1. Run the following command in the terminal to install npm: `npm install`.

 ## Compile front-end assets:

-Run the following command in the terminal to compile the front-end assets: `npm run dev`.
+1. Run the following command in the terminal to compile the front-end assets: `npm run dev`.

 ## Start the development server:

-Run the following command in the terminal to start the Laravel development server: php artisan serve.
-The project will be accessible in your web browser at **http://localhost:8000**.
+1. Run the following command in the terminal to start the Laravel development server: `php artisan serve`.
+2. The project will be accessible in your web browser at **http://localhost:8000**.